renswilderom/renswilderom.github.io/publications.md

 - Van geheimzinnig buitenlands virus naar binnenlands systemisch risico: een studie naar de veranderende frames over COVID-19.
 With Christian Bröer and Mathilde van Rijsewijk.
 Published at _[Tijdschrift Sociologie](https://sociologie.scholasticahq.com/article/23627-van-geheimzinnig-buitenlands-virus-naar-binnenlands-systemisch-risico-een-studie-naar-de-veranderende-frames-over-covid-19)_.

-## Manuscripts submitted and in preparation
+## Papers submitted or in preparation

 - Innovation as a sequence of network and category interactions: exploring dynamics in the Dutch dance genre stream.
 Status: “revise and resubmit” at _Poetics_.